 Education Outreach Coordinator

-Students in 5th-12th grade are encouraged to submit documentaries about any historic site in the state.
-Films are between 5 and 15 minutes about a historic site more than 50 years old.
-Sites included buildings, archaeological locations or other historically significant sites and are not necessarily listed on the National Register of Historic Places.
+Students in 5th-12th grades are invited to submit documentaries about any historic site in the state.
+Films must be between 5 and 15 minutes and must be about a historic site more than 50 years old.
+Sites can include buildings, archeological locations or other historically significant sites, and they do not have to be listed on the National Register of Historic Places.
 This competition is sponsored by the Arkansas Historic Preservation Program and the Quapaw Quarter Association, in partnership with Arkansas PBS.

 LEARN MORECelebrate National Historic Preservation Month each May with art and essay contest submissions.
-All Arkansas 5th, 6th, 7th and 8th graders are invited to learn about local and state history and developing the interest in preserving historic places.
-Submissions relate to a historic Arkansas property that is more than 50 years old.
+All Arkansas 5th, 6th, 7th and 8th graders are invited to enter.
+Drawing or painting historic sites fosters a love for local and state history and develops an interest in preserving historic places.
+Submissions must relate to a historic Arkansas property that is more than 50 years old.

 LEARN MOREThe Jacob Wolf House, located in Norfork, Arkansas, offers programs and tours for all ages, providing an experience that will inform students about life on the Arkansas frontier.
 The property offers on-site educational programs that follow Department of Education Strands and Framework, as well as off-site programs that will bring the frontier right into your classroom!